motorro/QRequst/README.md

 ```
 npm install q-wrapped-request
 ```
-Note: The module is using `peerDependencies` to require `Q` and `request`, so your project should have its own dependencies installed.
+Note: The module is using `peerDependencies` to require `Q` and `request`, so your project may have its own dependencies on both libraries installed.

 ## Fulfillment